 Place the seeds according to seed packet instructions.

-Cover the seeds with seed starter soil and lightly pat the soil above them.
+Cover the seeds with seed starter soil and lightly pat the ground above them.
 You can use your stick to that if you wish.

-Water the seeds with a watering can with a rose head to avoid excessive water pressure to the ground.
+Water the seeds with a watering can with a rose head to avoid excessive water pressure on the ground.

 How to sow your seeds using a seed packet